Tax guide for Americans in Switzerland

 Complementing this, the second-pillar BVG plan is mandatory for employees earning above CHF 22 680 in any canton – assets are annuitised at the statutory 6.8 percent conversion factor, shielding workers from swings in the progressive federal–canton income tax rate.
 The voluntary third pillar lets both citizens and any long-term foreigner build additional capital, with every Franc paid into a Pillar 3a account fully deductible against tax on income.

-From 1 January 2025, the deductible ceiling rises to CHF 7 258 for salaried members of a pension fund and CHF 36 288 (or 20 percent of net earnings) for the self-employed, reinforcing Pillar 3a’s central role in taxation in Switzerland.
+For 2026, the deductible ceiling remains at CHF 7 258 for salaried members of a pension fund and CHF 36 288 (or 20 percent of net earnings) for the self-employed, reinforcing Pillar 3a’s central role in taxation in Switzerland.
 Participants may advance or defer benefits, opt for lump-sum or annuity payouts, and even buy back missing contribution years – choices that empower households to manage lifetime tax rate exposure as their careers and jurisdictions evolve.

 Claimable employment & business costs